wbcsd/introduction/README.md

+> [!CAUTION]
+> This repository has been archived as of April 2025.
+The documentation in this repository is no longer relevant.

 # PACT Initiative Developer Documentation

 This repository contains documentation target at developers who are working to develop a **PACT Conformant Solution**.